dxos/dxos/docs/docs/guide/how-it-works.md

 ### Spaces

 Data is replicated within containers called `spaces`.
-A `space` is an instance of an ECHO database which can be shared by (replicated) a number of peers.
+A `space` is an instance of an ECHO database which can be replicated by a number of peers.

 ### Items

-Specific documents or rows of data are referred to as `items`. `Items` always belong to a specific space and behave according to a specific **consistency model**.
+Specific documents or rows of data are referred to as `items`. `Items` always belong to a space and behave according to a **consistency model**.

 ### Models

-Every item behaves according to a data consistency model which describes rules by which conflicts are to be resolved between multiple writers.
-DXOS currently provides two specific model types and will offer custom models in the near future.
+Every item behaves according to consistency model which describes rules by which conflicts are to be resolved between multiple writers.
+DXOS provides at least two specific model types and and can be extended with custom models.

-*   `ObjectModel` supports the equivalent of a document record with keys and values, where last writer wins on any given key.
+*   `ObjectModel` is a document record with keys and values, where last writer wins on any given key.
-*   `TextModel` provides the necessary model for collaborative rich text editing on a "large string" or rich text model.
+*   `TextModel` is for collaborative rich text editing on a "large string" or rich text model.

 Continue to [ECHO Installation and usage](echo/installation).